-25. Share Capital (Continued)
+24. Share Capital (Continued)

 (b) Class A Preference shares rank pari passu as between and among themselves and in priority to any shares by the Company.
-Each Class A preference shareholder is entitled to a cumulative annual preference dividend equivalent to Twenty- five per cent (25%) of the audited annual total comprehensive income of the Company (calculated in accordance with International Financial Reporting Standards prevailing from time to time, and expressed in US dollars) ("Total Income") in each financial year in excess of the Annual Earnings Hurdle, divided by The number of Class A Preference Shares in issue when the said cumulative annual preference dividend is paid.
-The "Annual Earnings Hurdle" shall be the amount which results when the Hurdle Rate of eight per cent (8%) is applied to the Total Income of the company.
+Each Class A preference shareholder is entitled to a cumulative annual preference dividend equivalent to Twenty- five per cent (25%) of the audited annual total comprehensive income of the Company (calculated in accordance with International Financial Reporting Standards prevailing from time to time, and expressed in US dollars) ("Total Income") in each financial year once the 'Annual Earnings Hurdle' is achieved, divided by the number of Class A Preference Shares in issue when the said cumulative annual preference dividend is paid.
+The "Annual Earnings Hurdle" shall be the amount which results when the Hurdle Rate of eight per cent (8%) is applied to the Total Income of the Company.